 "I agree with General Moore," Woods said, staring at Linron.
 She was more composed than Moore, but Shepard could still see icey cold hatred in the older woman's eyes.

 Again, Linron's smirk flickered.
 "Of course.
 And I assure you, they have been very well cared for.
 We will have them heading back towards Rannoch within a week.
 Transport will be provided.
-I'll even permit them to keep some second hand shuttles, I'm well aware at how invaluable they are to your people."
+I'll even permit them to keep some second-hand shuttles, I'm well aware of how invaluable they are to your people."
 Shepard was 99% sure that that last line had been intended as an insult towards the Quarians.
 Judging by the way Shala'Raan tensed up in response, it had worked.

 Hackett nodded, but before he could say anything else, Primarch Fedorian spoke up.
-"I deeply appreciate the gesture admiral, and I don't wish to come off as ungrateful, but I must ask that you return all Turians from Tuchank, not just the POWs."
-Primarch Fedorian's words sunk in as silence creeped into the room again.
+"I deeply appreciate the gesture admiral, and I don't wish to come off as ungrateful, but I must ask that you return all Turians from Tuchanka, not just the POWs."
+Primarch Fedorian's words sunk in as silence crept into the room again.
 A few heads turned to look at General Victus.
-"All surviving members of General Victus' force must return to Hierarchy space and face judgement for their actions."
+"All surviving members of General Victus' force must return to Hierarchy space and face judgment for their actions."